Darkwebplayer/LinuxTips/Limit Others Internet Speed[evil lmiter].md

     sudo python3 setup.py install

 ### How to use?

   * open terminal and enter _evillimiter_
   * ? to display help
   * scan for devices

         scan

-  * Now enter hosts to view connected devices hosts
+  * Now enter hosts to view connected devices

+        hosts

   * Now Select the host or hosts you wanna limit using their number and enter following command

           limit id1,id2 100kbit or 1mbit or limit all 100kbit
             eg: limit 1,2,3 100kbit
-## thats it
+## Thats it !